timodonnell/openfold-dev/README.md

-# openfold-experiments
+# openfold-dev
-Scratch space for experiments with OpenFold
+Scratch space for setting up an OpenFold development environment